Customer experience has become the next battlefield for brands!!

 6) Fast and Free Shipping

 Often online customers reach the stage of choosing the shipping and abandon the cart as there are no convenient shipping options, longer delivery periods or the delivery charges are way too high.
 Therefore, shipping becomes the “make or break” point of a consumer’s online purchase.
 Free shipping and fast delivery are often the final purchase considerations for buyers.
+Online sellers need to find the best way to deliver goods to customers.

 More people are resorting to shopping online during the COVID-19 outbreak. eCommerce websites should plan for a hassle-free shipping process.
 An absence of flexibility in shipping purchase options can prove to be costly, leading to a failure in customer experience at the last hurdle.